Low-Cost Privacy-Preserving Decentralized Learning: Introduction

-The rest of the paper is organized as follows: \Cref{sec:related works} presents related work with similar objectives as this paper. \Cref{sec:model} provides the necessary background and threat model. \Cref{sec:zsum algorithm and properties} presents the design of \sys and its core properties. \Cref{sec:convergence rate,sec:PNDP} present the theoretical guarantees of our privacy-preserving algorithm, in terms of convergence rate and privacy.
-We present the results of our experimental study in Section~\ref{sec:evaluation} before concluding (\Cref{sec:conclusion}).
+The paper is organized as follows: \Cref{sec:model} provides the necessary background and threat model. \Cref{sec:zsum algorithm and properties} presents the design of \sys and its core properties. \Cref{sec:convergence rate,sec:PNDP} present the theoretical guarantees of our privacy-preserving algorithm, in terms of convergence rate and privacy respectively.
+We present the results of our experimental study in~\Cref{sec:evaluation} before surveying related work in~\Cref{sec:related works} and concluding in \Cref{sec:conclusion}.